Skip to main content

 • Tier 0: reads only

-• Tier 2: sensitive writes such as deal create/update/delete, payment CRUD, contact deletes, screenshot deletes, and visibility changes
+• Tier 2: sensitive writes such as direct deal create/update/delete, payment CRUD, contact deletes, screenshot deletes, and visibility changes

 V1 Exclusions